George Floyd protests in South Carolina: Greenville

+Hilton Head

+Thousands gathered on June 7 for a protest following a vehicle procession.

 Myrtle Beach

 Hundreds of protesters attended a rally downtown on the morning of May 31.
 Protesters initially blocked the entrance to the Myrtle Beach Police Station in what felt like a "standoff" but when officers joined in and the Chief addressed the crowd cheered.
 Mayor Brenda Bethune declared a civil emergency due to a "credible threat" against police related to the protest.
 A curfew was set to start at 7pm May 31.

 North Augusta

-On June 20, hundreds of protestors organized by Unify: North Augusta marched from the North Augusta Municipal Building down Georgia Avenue to Calhoun Park.
-Protestors centered around the Merriweather Monument at a rally held in Calhoun Park with chants for removal of the monument commemorating the Hamburg Massacre.
+On June 20, hundreds of protesters organized by Unify: North Augusta marched from the North Augusta Municipal Building down Georgia Avenue to Calhoun Park.
+Protesters centered around the Merriweather Monument at a rally held in Calhoun Park with chants for removal of the monument commemorating the Hamburg Massacre.

 North Charleston

 On June 4, around 100 protesters marched from Park Circle down to East Montague Avenue to rally against police brutality.

 Rock Hill

-On May 30, a peaceful protest was held at Fountain Park.
+On May 30, hundreds of protesters gathered for a demonstration at Fountain Park.
+The protest was hosted by pastor C.T.
+Kirk.